-The PEST commences with brainstorm session that identifies and selects the three or four mission-critical factors that are most likely to drive or change the business.
-When the primary concerns are agreed by all stakeholders, explicate the most significant.
+The PEST commences with a brainstorm session that identifies and selects the three or four mission-critical factors that are most likely to drive or change the business.
+When the primary concerns are agreed upon by all stakeholders, clarify the most significant.
 For each factor, use a spider map to organize the brainstorming effort, or to present further detail in your analysis.

 The PEST activities include:

-- Brainstorm and identify the key business environmental concerns and opportunities that are currently or potentially affect the organization.
+- Brainstorm and identify the critical business environmental concerns and opportunities that are currently or potentially affect the organization.

 - Identify the impacts that these concerns and opportunities will have on the organization’s business model, strategies, goals, and plans.

-- Prioritize the concerns and opportunities as the most critical currently and the future time periods.
+- Prioritize the concerns and opportunities as the most critical current and future periods.

-- Consider assimilating the concerns and opportunities identified as either threats or opportunities in a SWOT Analysis.
+- Consider assimilating the concerns and opportunities identified as either threats or breaks in a SWOT Analysis.